Ooma: History

 Ooma was founded by Andrew Frame, who previously worked for Cisco Systems, and Michael Cerda.
 Ooma's initial product was a "VoIP in a box" device that had the capability to use peer-to-peer VoIP technology to let users make phone calls over other Ooma users' landline services.
 The system worked through a "hub" connected to the main phone line and "scouts" connected to other phones.
 Due to the potential for privacy issues, Ooma never terminated any calls using the peer-to-peer technology.
 In January 2008, Ooma officially terminated the option of enabling its peer-to-peer technology.

 PC Magazine awarded Ooma the DigitalLife Best of Show award in the hardware innovator category for the Ooma Hub in 2007.
 Frame stepped down from his role as CEO in 2009 and was replaced by Eric Stang.
 That same year, Ooma released its Telo system, which consisted of a base system to access unlimited calling and caller ID.
-In 2009, Ooma was awarded an Internet Telephony product of the year award for developing the Ooma Telo and the Ooma Telo handset.
-That same year, Ooma was given the TMC Labs Innovation Award for the Ooma Hub and Ooma Scout.
-Ooma received the gold consumer product of the year award as part of the Best in Biz Awards in 2011.
+In 2009, Ooma received the gold consumer product of the year award as part of the Best in Biz Awards in 2011.

 In 2011, it was announced that Ooma's VoIP-In-A-Box was expanding to Canada.